emdorgan/password-generator/README.md

 ## To-do list

-* Ask user for password length
 * Generate random password
+* make the cancel button on user prompt not error out

 # Possible improvements

-* Copy button that shows up next to the generate password after it's been made
+* Copy button that shows up next to the generate password after it's been made which copies to clipboard on click
-* make the cancel button on user prompt not error out

 ## Deployed Link